Fowler Legacy Program

 The Fowler Legacy Program was established in 2002.
 Its purpose is to provide financial support to encourage students to study public issues off campus, whether domestically or abroad.
 It also helps courses, students, and student organizations gain access to speakers on public issues or to travel to venues where public policy is being discussed.

-Annually, the program has helped 12-15 students study abroad, 3-5 who participated in the Washington Semester Program, and provided occasional support to students working on off-campus research projects that required travel and expenses.
+Annually, the program has helped 30-40 students study abroad, 5-10 who participated in the Washington Semester Program, and provided occasional support to students working on off-campus research projects that required travel and expenses.
 A broad array of classroom and organizational speakers has been brought to campus to discuss public issues with members of the campus community.
-Activities sponsored by The Public Affairs Society and Pi Sigma Alpha have been supported.
-The program has provided student travel expenses to conferences dealing with public issues, to the model United Nations, and to the Virginia General Assembly.
+Activities sponsored by The Public Affairs Society.
+The program has provided student travel expenses to conferences dealing with public issues.
 So the purposes of this program are broad and students, organizations, and professors are welcome to suggest possible uses.